Brush up on Your English Language Skills

 I would like to reiterate the cliché ‘practice makes perfect’, you won’t progress unless you’re being consistent in your attempts.
 Daily actions such as speaking to your family and close friends in English or going down to your local coffee place or favourite restaurant and practicing ordering food in English or even penning down your thoughts and daily occurrences can go a long way.

 So long as you’re making small conscious and consistent efforts, your living and studying experience in an English speaking country will be quite enjoyable.
+If you need additional support with improving your English skills, consider enrolling in one of the English language pathway programs that you can apply for only with SchoolApply.

 About the Writer: Mariam Khawer is an Accounts and Finance graduate with a passion for the creative arts.